 Just north of Austin in Pflugerville, Spirit of Texas Independent Distillery is making rum and whiskey with true flavors of Texas.
 Founder Shaun Siems was born and raised in Pflugerville, Texas and set out in 2006 to create quality top shelf spirits that were both affordable and representative of Texas.
 Now, Spirit of Texas makes award winning spirits to include their PFLUGER Single Malt Whiskey with flavors of nougat, dark chocolate and black pepper, and their Pecan Street Rum which is oak-aged and made with Texas pecans.
 Visit their tasting room on Fridays and Saturdays to get a taste for yourself!

 Ben Milam Whiskey.
 Credit Brooke Taelor Photography.

 Although you can't visit the iconic Tito's Handmade Vodka distillery in person, you'll find their products all around town.
-Stock up on Tito's merch at the Austin Visitor Center or shop their online store for more souvenirs.
-Looking for more Hill Country day trip ideas?
-Explore these 15 Hill Country Towns Worth a Visit!
+Stock up on Tito's merch at the Austin Visitor Center or stop in at their 2nd Street shop, Love, Tito's for more souvenirs.